popeliam/data-eng-takehome/README.md

 ![Results](example_output.PNG)

 The project & cloud function are fully functional and running on a google cloud project I created for the exercise.
-Happy to make the project temporarily public if desired.
+Happy to share the project with you if desired.

 <details><summary>Output of dbt build</summary>